jacobianjl/binarysearch-solutions/other_people_solutions/README.md

-Other peoples solutions that are really elegant
+Other people's solutions that are really elegant